SammithaS/Assignment/README.md

    HTML, CSS, JavaScript

 ### Steps to run

 1. Create a `DevRev account` or log in.
-2. Create `DevRev Oraganization`.
+3. Create `DevRev Oraganization`.
-3. Generate a Personal Access Token(PAT) and store it somewhere safe.
+4. Generate a Personal Access Token(PAT) and store it somewhere safe.
-4. Clone the repository:
+5. Clone the repository:
    ```
    https://github.com/SammithaS/Assignment.git
    ```
-5. Click on respective folder.
+6. Click on respective folder.
-6. Replace with your token and owner id.
+7. Replace with your token and owner id.
-7. Run the `index.html` file in the local server:
+8. Run the `index.html` file in the local server:
    ```
    http://127.0.0.1:5500/index.html
    ```
-8. Now you can enter properties information in the input fields and submit.
+9. Now you can enter properties information in the input fields and submit.
-9. Work-item is created successfully.
+10. Work-item is created successfully.

-### snapshot
+## Snapshot
 ![image](https://github.com/SammithaS/Assignment/assets/121117205/170ed1a8-8965-4cae-8467-2ca205b289fa)
 # Hello-world snap-in(Priority Assigment)
 `Priority Assignment Automation(Hello-world snap-in)` contains code for automating priority assignment.
 It gets triggered each time new work-item is created.